MGaetan89/ShowsRage/.github/CONTRIBUTING.md

 ## Bug Report

 It is possible that you find a bug while using *ShowsRage*.
 To help me fix it as fast as possible, try to provide as many information as you can when [creating an issue](https://github.com/MGaetan89/ShowsRage/issues/new).

-Try to answer the following questions:
-- Am I using the latest version of *ShowsRage*?
-- Did someone already reported this issue?
-- What is not working?
-- What should have happened?
-- How can I reproduce the issue?
-- What is my device?
-- What is my Android version?
-- What is my *ShowsRage* version?
+Also make sure that the issue was not yet reported.

 ## New Feature

 If you think that something is missing from *ShowsRage*, you can [open a new issue](https://github.com/MGaetan89/ShowsRage/issues/new) to explain it.
 As for bug report, try to give as many detail as you can.

-- How should this new feature work?
-- What will it bring to *ShowsRage* and all the users?

 ## Translation